linhtc/resume/docs/source/experience.rst

 -------

 They're a `IT Solutions company <http://agitech.com.vn/>`_.
 It has based in Long Xuyen city, An Giang province.
-I still study in University at this time.
-But I've worked for them too.
+I was being study at University in this time.
+But I'd worked for them too.
 This job started ``from Jun 2013 to Apr 2014``.

 * Using C#, .NET MVC and SQL Server (2008/2012).